Outcome-Driven Reinforcement Learning via Variational Inference

+Our experimental results demonstrated that the resulting algorithm, \odac, leads to efficient outcome-driven approaches to RL.
+While \odac requires choosing a dynamics model, we found that it works well even for simple dynamics models and believe that the use of more sophisticated dynamics models that incorporate epistemic uncertainty~\citep{chua18probabilisticdynamics} or domain-specific structure~\citep{ebert2017videoprediction,rudner2021fsvi,veerapaneni2020entity,zhang2019solar} is a promising avenue for future research.

-We thank Marvin Zhang, Michael Janner, Abhishek Gupta, and various RAIL and OATML students for their discussions and feedback on early drafts of this paper.
-Tim G. J. Rudner is funded by the Rhodes Trust and the Engineering and Physical Sciences Research Council (EPSRC).
-This research was supported by Alan Turing Institute, the National Science Foundation, the DARPA Assured Autonomy Program, and ARL DCIST CRA W911NF-17-2-0181.
+\begin{ack} We thank Marvin Zhang, Michael Janner, Abhishek Gupta, and various RAIL and OATML students for their discussions and feedback on early drafts of this paper.
+Tim G. J. Rudner is funded by the Rhodes Trust, by a Qualcomm Innovation Fellowship, and by the Engineering and Physical Sciences Research Council (EPSRC).
+This research was further supported by the Alan Turing Institute, the National Science Foundation, the DARPA Assured Autonomy Program, and ARL DCIST CRA W911NF-17-2-0181. \end{ack}

 \begin{appendices}

 \crefalias{section}{appsec} \crefalias{subsection}{appsec} \crefalias{subsubsection}{appsec}

 {\thesection.\arabic{equation}}